• ℹ️ Heads up...

 For the best part of 3 years we did meal kits from Gousto or every week night, but after building up an extensive recipe collection we now just make them ourselves.
 One of the things it really helped me with was properly understanding stuff like seasoning, balance and hacks to speed things up.
 I’m still constantly told off for treating cooking as a science rather than an art though.
 If the recipe says 150ml of water and boil it for 5 minutes you can be sure I have a timer set and the most accurate measuring cups out 🤣 What can I say.
 I’m a stickler for the rules and direction!

 One of my favourites to cook is Carbonara Hot Wet Rice Risotto.
-Essentially you make a chicken and pancetta risotto, then just before you serve, gently stir through a beaten egg yolks until it’s just starting to bind (this adds the “carbonara”).
-Top it off with some cherry tomatoes halves, drizzled with a bit of balsamic vinegar and blistered on a baking tray, and a bit of rocket to the side.
+Essentially you make a chicken and pancetta risotto, then just before you serve, gently stir through a beaten egg yolk until it’s just starting to bind (this adds the “carbonara”).
+Top it off with some cherry tomato halves, drizzled with a bit of balsamic vinegar and blistered on a baking tray, and a bit of rocket to the side.

 IMG_5766.jpeg